Higher U(1)-gerbe connections in geometric prequantization: Examples

-Notice that this statement is an analogue in $C^\ast$-deformation quantization to the seminal result on \emph{formal} deformation quantization of Poisson manifolds: The general formula that Kontsevich had given for the formal deformation quantization of a Poisson manifold was found by Cattaneo-Felder to be the point-particle limit of the 3-point function of the corresponding 2d Poisson sigma-model \cite{CattaneoFelder}.
+Actually, \cite{Eli} amplifies a different perspective on the central result obtained there: that $\mathcal{A}(\nabla^1_P)_q$ is also a \emph{strict $C^\ast$-deformation quantization} of the Poisson manifold $(X,\pi)$.
+From the point of view of higher geometric prequantization this says that the geometrically quantized 2d Poisson Chern-Simons theory has a 2-space of quantum 2-states that encodes the correlators of a 1-dimensional quantum mechanical system.
+In other words, we see that the construction in \cite{Eli} is implicitly a ``holographic'' (strict deformation-)quantization of a Poisson manifold by directly higher-geometrically quantizing a 2-dimensional QFT.
+Notice how this statement is an analogue in $C^\ast$-deformation quantization of the seminal result on \emph{formal} deformation quantization of Poisson manifolds.
+The general formula that Kontsevich provided for the formal deformation quantization of a Poisson manifold had been shown by Cattaneo-Felder to be the point-particle limit of the 3-point function of the corresponding 2d Poisson sigma-model \cite{CattaneoFelder}.
 A similar result is discussed in \cite{GukovWitten}.
-There the 2d A-model (which is a special case of the Poisson sigma-model) is shown to holographically encode the quantization of its target space symplectic manifold regarded as a 1d quantum field theory.
+There, the 2d A-model (which is a special case of the Poisson sigma-model) is shown to holographically encode the quantization of its target symplectic manifold regarded as a 1d quantum field theory.

-In summary, the following table indicates how the ``holographic'' formal deformation quantization of Poisson manifolds by Kontsevich-Cattaneo-Felder is analogous to the ``holographic'' strict deformation quantization of Poisson manifolds by \cite{Eli}, when reinterpreted in higher prequantum theory as discussed above.
+In summary, the following table indicates how the ``holographic'' formal deformation quantization of Poisson manifolds by Kontsevich-Cattaneo-Felder is analogous to the ``holographic'' strict deformation quantization of Poisson manifolds by Hawkins, when reinterpreted in terms of higher prequantization as discussed above.

 &

 \\

 & formal deformation quantization & strict $C^\ast$-deformation quantization \\